equinor/procosys-preservation-api/README.md

 # pcs-preservation-api
-REST API for the preservation module in Project Completion System (ProCoSys (PCS)) using ASP.NET Core 3.1 and Entity Framework Core 3.1.
+REST API for the preservation module in Project Completion System (ProCoSys (PCS)) using ASP.NET 5 and Entity Framework 5.

 ## Notes